Here’s the list of the top European clubs with most Ballon d’Or winners in their ranks throughout the history of the prestigious award.

 The Argentine has collected five Ballon d’Ors, while the two Brazilians Ronaldinho and Rivaldo, each won the gong once.
 Club legend Hristo Stoichkov won the award in 1994 when he was part of Johan Cruyff’s dream team; and the legendary Dutchman also won the prestigious honour twice when playing for Barcelona.
 Luis Suarez, the former Spain international, was the first Barcelona player to win the award, he did it in 1960.

 Real Madrid registered their first win at the second ever Ballon d’Or awards when the legendary Alfredo Di Stefano took home the gong in 1957, he repeated his win in 1959 and in between his club team-mate Raymond Kopa had his only Ballon d’Or win.
-Luis Figo, Ronaldo and Fabio Cannavaro each won the award once while playing for Los Blancos, while Cristiano Ronaldo has won it twice since his move to the Santiago Bernabeu in 2009.
+Luis Figo, Ronaldo and Fabio Cannavaro each won the award once while playing for Los Blancos, while Cristiano Ronaldo has won the Ballon d’Or thrice since his move to the Santiago Bernabeu in 2009.
+CR7 won his first award at Manchester United, who have had most players in Ballon d’Or three-man shortlist among English teams.

 Juventus legend Omar Sivori was the first winner from the club in 1961 before they won four consecutive from 1982 to 1986 – Paolo Rossi taking the win in ’82 before Michel Platini scored a hat-trick of wins.
 Roberto Baggio, Zinedine Zidane and Pavel Nedved are the other winners from the Old Lady.